Sitecore/content-hub-one-nextjs-starterkit/README.md

 ### Publish Content Types, Media Items And Content Items
 Go to the Content Hub ONE app and publish in the following order:
-1. Content Types
-2. Media Items
+1. Media Items
-3. Content Items
+2. Content Items

-If you are approaching the Delivery API items need to be published to be available.
-Using the preview API, publishing is not required.
+Note: If you are connecting to the Delivery API, items need to be published to be available.
+Using the Preview API, publishing is not required.

 ## Start the application
+Navigate to the root folder of your app.

 run the development server: